-Fuel is delivered to the engines through the fuel valves, anti-siphon valves (ASV) and the fuel lines.
-The fuel valves prevent built up tank pressure from being transferred to the engines while still allowing fuel to flow.
+Fuel is delivered to the engine through the fuel valve, anti-siphon valve (ASV) and the fuel line.
+The fuel valve prevents built up tank pressure from being transferred to the engine while still allowing fuel to flow.
 The anti-siphon valve is a safety feature designed to prevent fuel from siphoning out of the tank if the fuel line were to be cut or broken below the level of the fuel in the tank.